Patrege History, Family Crest & Coats of Arms

 Early Notables of the Patrege family (pre 1700)

-More information is included under the topic Early Patrege Notables in all our PDF Extended History products and printed products wherever possible.
+Another 70 words (5 lines of text) are included under the topic Early Patrege Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Patrege family to the New World and Oceana
+Migration of the Patrege family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Patreges to arrive in North America: John Partridge, who arrived in Virginia in 1615; Richard Partridge, who arrived in Virginia in 1620; Joe Partridge, who settled in Virginia in 1635; Mary Partridge, who arrived in Massachusetts in 1636.